andrewlin0/Car-Crash-Severity/report.md

 ### 3.2 Machine Learnings

   I implemented KNN, Decision Tree, and Logistic Regression to see which algorithm would give the most accurate results.

+  The KNN model had a best accuracy of 76.725% at k = 28.
+Intuitively I thought that KNN would be a good choice under the assumption that crashes that happen under similar circumstances would essentially have the same severity code, but since this performed the worst out of the three models I thought to myself why.
+My conclusion is that we did not have any data on things like type of cars involved or the age of the people involved.
+With those variables, I feel like knn would work better because those variables would definitely shed light on how severe a crash could be for someone.

+  The Decision Tree model had a best accuracy of 77.312% at depth = 3.
+This model took the shortest time to train and did pretty well.
+I guess a deicison tree would be appropriate for this dataset since there were only two different severity codes and the model would be learning by following different routes.

+  The Logistic Regression model had a best accuracy of 77.315% with parameters C = .001, solver = liblinear, and penalty = l1.
+I think this model makes the most sense, not because it performed the best, but this dataaset only 2 labels: 1 or 2.
+This is good for logistic regression and logistic regression also gives probabilties about what label each observation could have and using those probabilties is how it makes decisions.